andalugeeks/andaluh-telegram/README.md

 $ docker-compose up --build -d
 ```

+**IMPORTANT NOTE**: In order to collect user preferences, you need to `ENABLE` inline feedback with `/setinlinefeedback` BotFather command.
+Please check doc for further reference: https://core.telegram.org/bots/inline#collecting-feedback

 ## Roadmap

+* Add `andaluh-py` as an option instead of API.
+* Add a new command to set user preferences
 * Add a new command to exaplain how a transliteration is done, rule by rule.
 For educationan purposes.
 * Add a new command to retrieve andalugeeks memes.
 For fun!